 - Prerequisites: Students who have completed SPAN 201: Intermediate Spanish are welcome to apply; students must complete the 2-hour linear quad course (SPAN 352: El Camino de Santiago) in spring 2023 taught by Professor Barlar on the Camino as well as field activities in preparation for the hiking they will do in Spain.

 - Eligibility: Open to Wheaton students; students need not be Spanish majors/minors but they receive Spanish credit for the course.
 In addition to those studying Spanish, the program would also be well-suited for students in International Relations, Theology, Anthropology, Psychology, Biology/Environmental Science, and/or Art History.

 - Highlights: Learn about the historical and contemporary realities on the Camino including the history, art, architecture, psychology of the pilgrim, tourism, technology, and engage in spiritual reflection and community as you walk with other pilgrims.

-Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions, including enhanced health and safety reviews in light of COVID-19.
+Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions, including enhanced health and safety reviews.

 All students earn a total of 6 credit hours by taking the required spring and summer courses; the courses offered meet requirements for the Spanish major and minor.